-In most of the countries, you are protected by law against discrimination during pregnancy.
-That means you cannot be treated unfairly because you are pregnant – for example, by being sacked, given fewer hours or overlooked for a promotion.
+In most countries, you are protected by law against discrimination during pregnancy.
+That means you cannot be treated unfairly because you are pregnant – for example, by being sacked, given fewer hours, or overlooked for a promotion.

 - Employers are not allowed to ask you if you are pregnant or planning to become pregnant when you are applying for a job.

 - Your entitlement to parental leave and flexible working arrangements depends on the agreement or contract and how long you have been working with the firm.

 - Always remember, pregnancy is not considered an illness or an injury.
 Therefore you are eligible for paid sick leave as well if you experience sickness or have health issues, due to pregnancy.
 You may also be given time off for your scheduled medical check-ups with the doctor.

 - If your usual job profile presents health hazards for you or carrying out a particular task leads to sickness, you can refuse to do it and ask for a transfer/movement to an alternate, safer job.

 Remember, if you’re healthy, experiencing a normal pregnancy without complications, and work in a safe environment, you may be able to work until you go into labor, or very close to that time.